-Establishing and operating payment systems:
+Establishing and operating payment systems

-Oversight of payment systems:
+Oversight of payment systems

 The oversight of payment systems is accepted as a central banking function, in which the keynotes, guidelines and principles related to the payment and securities settlement systems area are determined; the developments in the existing and planned systems are monitored, payment and securities settlement systems are assessed against determined objectives and, where necessary, changes are induced in order to ensure the safe and efficient functioning of these systems.
-In this context, central banks play active roles in the oversight of all payment systems in a country including the systems which are not operated by themselves.
+In this context, central banks play active roles in the oversight of all payment systems in their countries including the systems which are not operated by themselves.